-A continuation of GRK 2310.
+This course is a continuation of GRK 2310.
 Prerequisite: GRK 2310 with a grade of C or higher.
 Spring

-World History I
+HIS 1300 World History I

 The achievements and contributions of humanity's struggle, from pre-history to the early modern period, in the development of global civilizations.
-Spring, Summer, Fall, Winter, Online
+Fall, Spring, Summer, Winter, Online

-World History II
+HIS 1301 World History II

 Development of modern societies, emphasizing the impact of industrialization and colonization, from the seventeenth century to the present.
-Spring, Summer, Fall, Winter, Online
+Fall, Spring, Summer, Winter, Online